ZhangAoCanada/Momentum-GS/README.md

 # 🙏 Acknowledgement

-Our code is built upon [Scaffold-GS](https://github.com/city-super/Scaffold-GS), [CityGaussian](https://github.com/DekuLiuTesla/CityGaussian).
+Our code is built upon [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting),  [Scaffold-GS](https://github.com/city-super/Scaffold-GS), and [CityGaussian](https://github.com/DekuLiuTesla/CityGaussian).
 We thank all these authors for their nicely open sourced code and their great contributions to the community.

 # 🥰 Citation
 If you find this repository helpful, please consider citing: